 School of Modern Languages

-Dr. Khapaeva’s book, The Celebration of Death in Contemporary Culture, was reviewed by Dr. Melvin Konner in Los Angeles Review of Books (https://lareviewofbooks.org/article/nightmare-consumption-on-dina-khapaevas-the-celebration-of-death-in-contemporary-culture/).
+Dr. Khapaeva’s latest book, The Celebration of Death in Contemporary Culture (The University of Michigan Press, 2017), was reviewed by Dr. Melvin Konner in Los Angeles Review of Books (https://lareviewofbooks.org/article/nightmare-consumption-on-dina-khapaevas-the-celebration-of-death-in-contemporary-culture/).

 Her recent articles include “Fantastic Beats and Muggles: Antihumanism in Rowling’s Wizarding World” (https://blog.lareviewofbooks.org/reviews/fantastic-beasts-muggles-antihumanism-rowlings-wizarding-world/) and “Putin and the Apocalypse” (https://www.project-syndicate.org/commentary/nuclear-war-putin-orthodox-approval-by-dina-khapaeva-2019-01).

 In 2016, Dr. Khapaeva received an Invited Professorship at the École des Hautes Études en Sciences Sociales, Paris.